 with your personal views and needs.
 Thank you.

 you've ever been involved with a borderline disordered individual,

 you've struggled with massive confusion.
-The great disparity
+The great disparity between

-you accept their destructive, diminishing behaviors as proof
+their destructive, diminishing behaviors as proof that

-that all those declarations aren't actually true?
+all those declarations aren't actually true?
 You'll reluctantly

-adoring you--but just an hour or so later, they're shutting down,
+adoring you, but just an hour or so later they're shutting down,

 cheating on you or wanting to break up!